Earn your degree in one year from a leading research university

 Examines and emphasizes strategies and techniques to enable improved organizational and human capital decisions by directing the organizational analytics for more actionable insights.

-• Recommend effective ways to measure and improve employee engagement to support the organization.
+- Recommend effective ways to execute an HR project to support the organization.

-• Change the paradigm from perfecting HR processes to improving results.
+- Argue for changing the paradigm from perfecting HR processes to improving organizational results.

 Management of Diverse and Global Human Resources (2 units)

-• Determine the implications of cultural competence and unconscious bias.
+- Appraise the implications of cultural awareness and unconscious bias.

 Organization Design (2 units)